Lake Placid 2: Production

 The film was filmed in Bulgaria in 2006.

 Reception

 The film received generally negative reviews, citing an unoriginal plot and low-budget special effects.
 It has a rating of 11% on Rotten Tomatoes based on 9 reviews, with an average rating of 3.70/10.

 Home media

 Lake Placid 2 was released to DVD on January 29, 2008 on both rated and unrated versions.
 The unrated Blu-ray was released in 2011.

+Sequel

+A sequel titled Lake Placid 3, was released in 2010.